gift56/project-figma/README.md

 Working on figma
-adding section 7
+adding section 6
-Completed section 7
+Completed section 6
 Work in Progress
 Made some adjustment
+completed section 7